 * Hamstring Stretch – Put one foot on your bumper or rock, bend at your hips, and reach towards your extended leg

-* Chest Stretch – Interlace fingers behind back and lift arms up
+* Chest Stretch – Interlace fingers behind your back and bring yourself into a little backbend.

 A day or two after hiking a fourteener, try this restorative yoga sequence to lessen the sensations and muscle soreness!